 Join NJAAP in their efforts to improve oral health care for children in New Jersey.
 Become an Oral Health Champion in your Community.
 Oral Health Champions are identified as a pediatric dentist that is selected and trained by the NJAAP to identify, recruit, train and mentor local dentists and pediatricians on the importance of preventive oral healthcare for children especially between the ages of 0-3.
 Dental Champions are essential partners in ensuring that healthcare professionals have a linkage to the medical and dental home and are well-trained valued partners in meeting the needs of young children in their communities.

-If you are interested in becoming a Dental Champion, please contact Juliana David, Program Director at 609-842-0014 or firstname.lastname@example.org
+If you are interested in becoming a Dental Champion, please contact us at firstname.lastname@example.org